-As you can see, based on the dietary recommendations and estimated costs of food with a low-cost diet, the vegan diet costs a bit more than the non-vegetarian/non-vegan diet.
+As you can see, based on the dietary recommendations and estimated costs of food with a low-cost diet, the vegan diet costs a bit more than the non-vegetarian, non-vegan diet.

 But most would argue that with a little creativity, including clipping coupons, visiting farmer’s markets and shopping generic whenever possible, avoiding meat doesn’t have to be expensive.

-A study released in 2013 by the American Journal of Clinical Nutrition revealed that individuals who stick to veggie-based diets might actually be saving money on their health care by making fewer visits to the hospital.
+A study released in 2013 by the American Journal of Clinical Nutrition revealed that individuals who stick to vegetable-based diets might actually be saving money on their health care by making fewer visits to the hospital.